Amazon, Target and other retailers are ramping up hiring for the holiday shopping season

 Overall, U.S. retailers are expected to add 520,000 new jobs in the final quarter of this year compared to 564,200 in 2023, according to a report released last month by Challenger, Gray & Christmas.
 The firm, which analyzes non-seasonally adjusted data from the Bureau of Labor Statistics, says that’s more than the 509,300 seasonal jobs retailers added in 2022.
 But it represents the second-lowest total since 2009.

 Generally, the labor market has gradually lost momentum since the Federal Reserve hiked its benchmark interest rate numerous times in 2022 and 2023 to combat high inflation.
 Last month, the Fed cut its key rate for the first time in more than four years.
-It reflected its new focus on bolstering the job market, which saw positive signs this week when data from the Labor Department showed job openings rose unexpectedly in August.
+The move reflected its new focus on bolstering the job market.

-But the retail industry may encounter challenges filing openings in the coming weeks and months “due to the demands of the job and pay,” Challenger said.
+The retail industry nevertheless may encounter challenges filling openings in the coming weeks and months “due to the demands of the job and pay,” Challenger said.

 To scoop up employees, companies like Macy’s and JCPenney as well as sporting goods stores Bass Pro Shops and Cabela’s are recruiting workers through nationwide hiring events.
-Macy’s had said it would offer on-the-spot interviews during its first event, which took place last week in its stores and warehouses.
+JCPenney plans to hire more than 10,000 store associates, roughly the same as last year.
+Macy’s said it would offer on-the-spot interviews during its first event, which took place last week in its stores and warehouses.
 The company plans to hold three more events this year.

-“We are finding strong application flow,” said Macy’s, adding nearly a third of its recent hires are employees who've previously worked at the company.
+“We are finding strong application flow,” Macy’s said, adding that nearly a third of its recent hires were people who had worked at the company before.

-Amid the growth in online shopping, the delivery giant UPS is planning to hire 125,000 seasonal workers for the holiday rush, up from 100,000 last year.
+Amid the growth in online shopping, the delivery giant UPS said it planned to hire 125,000 seasonal workers for the holiday rush, up from 100,000 last year.

-Radial, an e-commerce company that powers deliveries for brands like Calvin Klein and Express, says it will hire fewer people but also plans to scale its staff based on real-time demand.
+Radial, an e-commerce company that powers deliveries for brands like Calvin Klein and Express, said it intended to hire fewer people but also planned to scale its staff based on real-time demand.
 That approach allows the company to meet customers' needs “without overcommitting," said Billy Peterson, a senior vice president at Radial.

 On the buyer side, consumers have been resilient with their spending while also showing signs of stress, with credit-card debt rising and savings rates falling, trends that could weigh on spending in future months.